Are you lost in the dark? Me too.

 You're probably like:

 As far as technologies working together to improve a user experience, this is pretty neat!
 But it’s time to sit the fork down and learn more about implementing dark mode by looking at how our eyes work, the history of dark mode in user interfaces, the new considerations we must address when implementing a dark mode, and learn Dos and Don'ts through examples.

 So, after this session, I hope that you can say:

 I’m Cody Ogden.
 I make things for the web.

-At Cannabiz Media, Cody helps design and build an incredible experience for users looking to research and connect with the cannabis industry.
+Cody helps developers teams deploy Next.js at Vercel.
 He’s additionally responsible for nerdy side-projects like Killed by Google, a digital graveyard of Google’s dead projects.